Jespervrj/trading_algorithms/README.md

 * Mean reversion

 ### Buy and hold
-This is merely a benchmark for the the latter two.
+This is merely a benchmark for the the latter strategies.
 The strategy simply buys the assets on the initial date and holds until end

 ### Trend following
 This strategy tried to identify trends in the market by leveraging a short term and a long terms moving average.
 If the short terms moving average is different from the long term moving average we assume a trend and generates a buy/sell signal based on this